RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

     investigate
 -   Create some cool looking plots
 -   Get Feedback
--   Learn more about the color hexadecimal color codes/palletes–need to be more artistic!!
+-   Learn more about the color hexadecimal color codes/palettes–need to be more artistic!!
+-   How do I draw arrows showing the median on the survival plot?
+How do I change the colors of the survival plot when there are two groups?
+-   Need to segment age and turn them into a factor group and run the survival plot

 ### Introduction